In Virginia, simple assault is a misdemeanor crime.

 Threatening someone in writing is much more severe than doing it in person.

-Because if convicted with an assault in Manassa VA, you face not only fines, jail terms, and probation but also a criminal record.
+Because if convicted of an assault in Manassas, VA, you face not only fines, jail terms, and probation but also a criminal record.
 You would need a professional on your side to defend you against the assault and battery charges facing you.

 Contact Jad Sarsour today for a thorough consultation.